Public (NASDAQ: IBKR) — Peterffy retains majority control

 Lessons for Founders

-1. Build Technology That Creates Structural Cost Advantages
+1. Build Technology That Creates a Structural Cost Advantage

 3. Retain Control

-Peterffy's 75% ownership lets him run the company for decades, not quarters.
-Founders should retain as much control as economically possible.
+Peterffy's majority ownership lets him run the firm in decades, not quarters.
+Founders should hold as much control as the economics allow — it is what protects the strategy when the market wants you to chase the quarter.

 Key Takeaways